ACM-Fellow 2001 (1st ever in France)

 One of the papers became an invited talk at Usenix.
 Another - became keynote for InfoJapan 90 (Information Technology Harmonizing With Society).
 The latter conference had another keynote.
 That is how I made acquaintance with Steve Jobs.
 His exciting talk was about NEXT.
 Soon after, NEXT was however a thing of the past.

 I met an unexpected number of colleagues who liked it.
 The idea had thus a nice follow up.
-Not surprisingly, the practical side is yet to come.
+In turn, I liked the cooperation with the coauthors.
+Nick Roussopoulos became since an ACM Fellow.
+Gio Wiederhold retired from Stanford, but only officially.
+Not surprisingly, the practical side of this research is yet to come.
 The astonishing part was that I could not find citations of the InfoJapan paper.
 Only the initial UMIACS Research Report got up to date nine citations on Scholar.
-It was unfortunately the only visible at the Web.
+It is unfortunately the only visible at the Web.
 I manage to locate the InfoJapan Proceedings only off-line in some US University libraries and the Congress one.
 AmazonStudent offers the book for incredible price of $500 (Feb.
 2016).
-All thext there is under the copyrights.
+All text in the book is under the copyrights.
 I guess all this explains that.
 I found recently my text for InfoJapan prepared before the published one, after the reviewer comments.
 Here is at least that one.

 Relations with Inherited Attributes